 The Scandal

 Between 2010-2019, millions of ”biodegradable” plastic bags were sold using oxo- degradable technology.
 Manufacturers claimed environmental breakdown.
-EU
+EU research revealed they simply fragmented into microplastics, creating worse pollution.
+The EU banned them in 2021.

 What Research Shows